MLaaS-idfCts/mlops-trainning-for-rookies/09-MLflow/09-MLflow.md

 2. Deploy an MLflow server locally.

 ### Key Concepts:
-- tracking
+- Tracking
-- model registry
+- Model Registry
-- projects
+- Projects
-- models
+- Models

 ### Final Exercise:
 - Use our MLflow server/your local one, add tracking to your previous work.